TomLampard/home/README.md

 We are truly blessed living in a time of shared information, knowledge and open source.
 There are so many amazing people throughout so many communities, and I thank the collective as a whole.

-You can find links to the amazing documentation for each of the pieces used here:-
+You can find links to the documentation for each of the technologies used here:-

 Dev
 - [CreateT3App](https://create.t3.gg)